CiubancanC/sequentialthinking/README.md

 - Request and response schemas
 - Example requests and responses

-## Gemini Integration
+## Gemini Integration and Multithreading

-The server can be configured to use Google's Gemini 2.5 Flash Preview model to enhance responses.
-This provides more detailed, accurate, and technically rich responses for all roles.
+The server uses Google's Gemini 2.5 Flash Preview model to enhance responses, providing more detailed, accurate, and technically rich content for all roles.
+The integration is optimized with multithreading to handle large computations efficiently.

 ### Configuration

 1. Get a Google API key from the [Google AI Studio](https://makersuite.google.com/)
-2. Create a `.env` file based on the `.env.example` template:
+2. Create a `.env` file with the following configuration:

 ```
-# Google API key for Gemini integration
+# Gemini API Configuration
 GOOGLE_API_KEY=your_google_api_key_here

-# Whether to use Gemini for enhanced responses
 USE_GEMINI=true
+GEMINI_MODEL=gemini-2.5-flash-preview-04-17
+GEMINI_MAX_TOKENS=2048
+GEMINI_TEMPERATURE=0.7
+GEMINI_TOP_K=40
+GEMINI_TOP_P=0.95
+GEMINI_MAX_RETRIES=3
+GEMINI_RETRY_DELAY=1000

+# Worker Thread Configuration
+MIN_WORKER_THREADS=2
+MAX_WORKER_THREADS=8
+MAX_WORKER_QUEUE=100
+WORKER_IDLE_TIMEOUT=60000
 ```

 3. Restart the server to apply the changes

 When Gemini integration is enabled, responses will include an additional `enhancedResponse` field with the AI-generated content.
+The response is processed through an agile pipeline that includes requirements gathering, design, implementation, testing, and review stages.
+Each prompt is treated as a ticket in this pipeline, ensuring comprehensive and well-thought-out responses.

 ## Example Usage